loris-imageserver/loris/doc/resolver.md

 uri_resolvable=False
 head_resolvable=False #DO set this to true if using Fedora Commons 3.8 or later.
 Earlier versions have a bug for a head response. default_format=None #Set this if your HTTP server doesn't populate content-response.
-An example value might be "jp2". user=None pw=None cache_root='<must be configured>'
+An example value might be "jp2". ident_regex=False #Set this to a regular expression matching your identifier pattern to reduce unnecessary network traffic on source server user=None pw=None cache_root='<must be configured>'